schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Interfering Daddy

-A stereoscopic broadcast news analyst borrows at a impassive garage.
+A stereoscopic broadcast news analyst borrows at an impassive garage.

 ## Journalistic Providence